bl1231/bilbomd-worker/README.md

 ## Version History

+- 1.5.0
+  - Mainly changes to allow building and deploying on local laptop and NERSC SPIN.
 - 1.4.0
   - Add new functions for converting PDB to CRD and PSF.
   - Enforce Python style guidelines with Black.